MAPLE TERRACE INN/ PRESIDENTS' INN/ MARTHA'S COTTAGE/

 Together, our inns can accommodate large groups up to 35 persons.
 A complimentary full breakfast, served to order, is offered on premises at the MapleTerrace Inn, Presidents' Inn, Martha's Cottage and the Niles-Bailey House.
 With prior arrangements, groups (up to 10 people) can be seated together for breakfast at the Maple Terrace Inn.
 Groups of more than 10 people can be seated together for breakfast in a private dining room within walking distance of the 5 inns.

-THE 32 ANNUAL PASSION PLAY, April 13, 14, and 15, 2017, 8 PM, will be presented outdoors on the church grounds of First United Methodist Church at 110 E. Washington St. in downtown Kosciusko.
+THE 33 ANNUAL PASSION PLAY, March 29, 30 and 31, 2018, 8 PM, will be presented outdoors on the church grounds of First United Methodist Church at 110 E. Washington St. in downtown Kosciusko.
 Entitled "His Last Days," a cast of portrayers in authentic period costumes will depict the events leading to Christ's crucifixion and ascension.
 FREE TO THE PUBLIC, NURSERY PROVIDED.
 Treat yourself to fine overnight accommodations and a most enjoyable and unforgettable Easter season experience.
-All of our Inns are located within walking distance of Kosciusko's First United Methodist church.
-In fact, the Passion Play begins, each night, just a few steps beyond the door of the Presidents' Inn.
+All of our Inns are located within walking distance of Kosciusko's First United Methodist Church.
+Each evening performance of the Passion Play begins just a few steps beyond the door of the Presidents' Inn.